 Sidetrack!
 Needing to actually upgrade the overall vibe for my existing branding.
-Reactions about the modern style at https://tipsyvalley.com/?
-Sincerely a remarkable gift shop in Tulsa with heart if, perhaps needed within the whole OKLAHOMA areas.
+Reactions about the modern style at http://westerngranite.ca?
+Sincerely a powerful Calgary based granite countertop supplier with heart if, perhaps needed within the whole Alberta areas.
 Write an opinion.
 Thx!

 As we got out of the water I was actually feeling pretty good and we headed into the transition tent where my inexperience really showed with a rather slow transition.
 I got out onto the bike alongside some contenders who'd I expected to be in the front group and I had the guys I wanted to be with in sight.
 For the first 15minutes of the bike the pace was really on, pushing speeds just under 50km per hour.
 Initially I was thinking if this is Ironman pace then I don't know if I want to do it because it was so hard pushing such high speeds while your trying to settle in.
 Once the pace settled I was really very comfortable and I knew that barring something extreme happening I was going to be able to handle the pace till the end of the bike.